 Tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below and/or a review in the comment section further down the page.
 We always appreciate your feedback.
 You can also save the recipe for later by pinning it or clicking on the heart in the lower right hand corner.

-Fermented Garlic & Honey
+Fermented Garlic and Honey Recipe

 A delicious and healing blend of sweet and savory flavors perfect for cooking and flu season.